 There are many Spanish speaking countries in the world, as Spanish is the official language of the following 20 countries, as well as Puerto Rico: Argentina, Bolivia, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Equatorial Guinea, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Spain, Uruguay, and Venezuela.
 Although it’s not an official language, Spanish is commonly spoken in the United States, Belize, Andorra and Gibraltar.

-How many people in the world speak Spanish?
+How many people speak Spanish in the world?

 There are more than 400 million native speakers of Spanish, making it second only to Chinese in terms of the most spoken languages in the world.
 English is just behind Spanish, with approximately 360 million native speakers.
 Spanish is the third most studied language in the world, after English and French.
 In addition to the 400 million native speakers, just shy of 9 million people around the world speak Spanish as a second language.

-How many people in the U.S. speak Spanish?
+How many people speak Spanish in the U.S.?